 - On May 30, Loyal Bassett joins 3DRealms from Microsoft as a programmer for the Prey character system.

-- By early summer, Preditor has evolved into the most advanced 3D level editor of the time.
-The editor uses the engine directly, so a mapper gets to see the results of his work instantly.
+engine directly, so a mapper gets to see the results of his work instantly.
 It also gives the mapper direct control over every single polygon in the map.

 - In late June, Prey shows up at E3, with a non-interactive demo which only repeated once every 15 minutes, on a single computer on the floor.
 There was also a back room office where 3DRealms showed the demo interactively, plus some other engine "tricks."
 This gains Paul Schuytema's version of Prey a "best of show" award from Computer and Net Player magazine.
 3DRealms releases two videos and several screenshots, and Paul Schuytema demonstrates Prey to Infinite MHz.
+Gamespot hypes up Prey, writing that "The graphics are so

 - In September, 3DRealms has the first LAN-based multiplayer Prey experience.